nguyentunhu/job_market_analytics/README.md

-# End-to-End Job Market Analytics Pipeline for Vietnam's Data Sector
+# End-to-End Job Market Analytics Pipeline

 A lightweight ETL pipeline for analyzing the Vietnamese job market, with a focus on Data Analyst positions.
 The pipeline scrapes job listings from multiple platforms, extracts structured insights, and stores analytics-ready data in SQLite.